-We appreciate that disagreements and difficult situations sometimes can and do happen, and we would encourage you to raise these at the earliest opportunity, rather than allowing them to develop into something potentially more serious.
+We appreciate that disagreements and difficult situations sometimes can and do happen, and we would encourage you to raise these at the earliest opportunity - rather than allowing them to develop into something potentially more serious.

-If you have a problem concerning any aspect of your voluntary work, we ask that you take this up directly in the first instance with your local contact.
-Your views will always be heard and given full consideration.
+If you have a problem concerning any part of your voluntary work, we ask that you first take this up directly with your local contact.
+We will always hear and listen to your concerns.
 If this does not result in a mutually acceptable resolution, further advice should be sought from the Volunteer & Communications Officer and/or the Project Manager.